Background

 A specific policy can include multiple profiles and conditions among them.
 Therefore, when multiple conditions and/or profiles are set, the device is validated against all of them and the failure to meet just one of the profiles will result in denial of access.
 The policy containing the device posture profile is enforced in the App Gateway which implements the device check from each agent every 15 minutes.

-Step 6: Once the policy has been created, click the Save orange button on the bottom right of the screen.
+Step 6: Once the policy has been configured, click the Save orange button on the bottom right of the screen.

 Troubleshooting